gongl1/ETL/README.md

-**Please refer to Pattern Patent_ETL.pptx for my presentation of this ETL project (https://github.com/gongl1/ETL/blob/main/Pattern%20Patent_ETL.pptx), which is an extension for Project 1 (Pattern Patent.pptx).
+**Please refer to Pattern Patent_ETL.pptx for my presentation of this ETL project (https://github.com/gongl1/ETL/blob/main/Pattern%20Patent_ETL.pptx), which is an extension for Project 1 (https://github.com/gongl1/projectdemo1/blob/main/Pattern%20Patent.pptx).
 The topic USPTO patents is consistent across my project portfolio**.

 # Guidelines for ETL Project